AdobeDocs/experience-platform.en/help/edge/data-collection/collect-commerce-data.md

 >[!TIP]
 >
 >A measure has two fields: `id` and `value`.
 Most of the time, you only use the `value` field (for example, `'value':1`).
-The `id` field allows you to set a unique identifier that you can use to keep track of when the measure was sent.
+The `id` field allows you to set a unique identifier for tracking when the measure was sent.
 See the XDM documentation for [Measure](https://github.com/adobe/xdm/blob/master/docs/reference/datatypes/data/measure.schema.md) for more information.

 | Measure | Recommendation | Description |
 |---|---|---|